No one wants to dismiss an employee. But sometimes, unfortunately, the need might arise.

 Creating and following a dismissal procedure that’s fair and respectful will show employees that you’re committed to doing things the right way.
 This in turn helps create a culture of trust and respect within your business.

-By law, there are five fair reasons for which you can dismiss a member of staff.
+Under UK law, there are five fair reasons for which you can dismiss a member of staff.
 These are:

-2. Capability (or inability to perform competently)
+Capability (or inability to do your job properly)

 Fair dismissal procedure